damianfl/chat/README.md

 This is final project at the end of the holidays CodersLab course.
 This project is a simple chat where registered and logged in users can communicate with each other.
-[FIREBASE](https://firebase.google.com/) was used in this project as a backend.
+[FIREBASE](https://firebase.google.com/) was used in this project to store data input from users and displaying user's messages in chat.

 ### Installing

-Download files, open your command prompt, go to chat folder and type npm run.
+Download files, open your command prompt, go to chat folder and type npm i and then npm start.

 ## Built With